stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/mythic_plus.md

 **Blighted Spinebreaker**

-* When these mobs die, they will spawn Slithering Ooze which will cast Metamorphosis.
+* When these mobs die, they will spawn Slithering Ooze which will cast {{ site.data.mythic_plus.metamorphosis }}.
 Kill these by instantly stepping on them, and use {{ site.data.spell.astral_shift }} as needed.

 **Plaguebinder**